Macau independence: Background

-The Portuguese colony of Macau was initially established in 1557 in exchange for 500 taels (approx. 20 kg) of silver per year.
-In 1845, Maria II of Portugal declared that Macau was to become a free port, in response to the establishment of the nearby free port of Hong Kong, which posed an economic threat to Macau.
-At this time, the government of Macau also became more hostile to the Qing offices established in the area and began a campaign of removing them and expanding the territory of the colony.
-By 1889, the territory of Macau had been expanded to roughly its current size.
-In 1887, the Qing government was forced to sign the Sino-Portuguese Treaty of Peking which, among other concessions, recognised a permanent settlement of Macau by the Portuguese in exchange for Portugal agreeing to not cede the territory to another power without the Qing's consent.
+The Portuguese colony of Macau was established in 1557 in exchange for 500 taels (about 20 kg) of silver per year.
+Maria II of Portugal declared in 1845 that Macau would become a free port in response to the establishment of the nearby free port of Hong Kong, which posed an economic threat.
+The government of Macau became more hostile to the Qing offices established in the area, and began a campaign to remove them and expand the colony's territory.
+The Qing government was forced to sign the 1887 Sino-Portuguese Treaty of Peking, which (among other concessions) recognised a permanent settlement of Macau by the Portuguese in exchange for Portugal agreeing to not cede the territory to another power without Qing consent.
+By 1889, Macau had expanded to roughly its current size.

-On 16 December 1946, the United Nations resolution declared that Macau, Singapore, and all other colonies were considered "Non-Self-Governing Territories," which meant they could break away from their colonial powers and become independent nations.
-On 14 December 1960, the United Nations passed Resolution 1514, which granted colonial territories the right to self-determination and independence.
-In late September 1964, left-wing organizations from the International Union of Students met in Moscow, Soviet Union.
-On 20 September, the leaders of Soviet youth organizations began their group discussions, during which they demanded the independence of Hong Kong and Macau.
-Subsequently, a representative from Ceylon (now Sri Lanka) introduced a draft resolution calling for the abolition of colonialism in Asia, listing Hong Kong, Macau, East Timor, Papua New Guinea, Oman, Aden, and South Arabia as territories to be granted independence according to the United Nations declaration.
-In response, the Chinese representatives strongly objected, asserting that Hong Kong and Macau were Chinese territories that had been occupied by Britain and Portugal.
-The resolution calling for the independence of Hong Kong and Macau was seen as an attempt to separate these territories from China.
-Ultimately, the draft resolution proposed by the Ceylon representative was passed.
+A 16 December 1946 United Nations resolution declared that Macau, Singapore, and all other colonies were considered "Non-Self-Governing Territories," which meant that they could break away from their colonial powers and become independent nations.
+The UN passed Resolution 1514 on 14 December 1960, granting colonial territories the right to self-determination and independence.
+In late September 1964, left-wing organizations from the International Union of Students met in Moscow.
+On 20 September, leaders of Soviet youth organizations began group discussions and demanded the independence of Hong Kong and Macau.
+A representative from Ceylon (now Sri Lanka) introduced a draft resolution calling for the abolition of colonialism in Asia, listing Hong Kong, Macau, East Timor, Papua New Guinea, Oman, Aden, and South Arabia as candidates for independence according to the United Nations declaration.
+The Chinese representatives strongly objected, asserting that Hong Kong and Macau were Chinese territories which had been occupied by Britain and Portugal; the resolution calling for the independence of Hong Kong and Macau was seen as an attempt to separate the territories from China.
+The draft resolution proposed by the Ceylon representative was passed.
 The Chinese delegation later issued a statement accusing the forum of being used by the Soviet Union as an "anti-China" tool rather than a means of uniting the Third World against imperialism.